-This is your guide to memory care in Orlando, FL.
-Memory care communities provide housing and care for people age 65 and older with Alzheimer's disease and other kinds of dementia.
-Memory care empowers seniors with memory impairment to stay as active and engaged as possible, while living in a dignified, comfortable and secure setting.
-Our local Senior Living Advisors are widely knowledgeable about memory care in Orlando, FL and nearby cities.
-After an initial assessment, your advisor will send you a list of memory care providers that fit your loved one's specific imperatives for care and living preferences, as well as your family's finances.Memory Care Costs in Orlando, FL
+This is your comprehensive guide to memory care in Orlando, FL.
+Memory care communities offer housing and care for seniors with Alzheimer's disease and other kinds of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, safe and secure setting.
+Our local Senior Living Advisors are widely knowledgeable about memory care in Orlando, FL and surrounding areas.
+After an initial consultation, your advisor will prepare a list of memory care communities that fit your loved one's specific needs for care and living preferences, as well as your family's finances.Memory Care Costs in Orlando, FL

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
 The price of memory care in Orlando ranges from $1,700 to $5,805 a month.